DarrenWong/comm2excel/README.md

 # comm2excel

-Finding a way to transfer some devices input data to the PC's excel file by COMM or RS232 port for record propose.
+Finding a way to transfer some devices input data to the PC's excel file by COMM or RS232 port for record propose?
 This one might help.

 Installation
 ------------